Black Christmas (1974 film): Home media

+Reception

 Critical response

-During its initial release, the film had garnered mixed reviews.
+During its initial release, the film garnered mixed reviews.
 A. H. Weiler of The New York Times called it "a whodunit that raises the question as to why was it made".
 Variety called the film "a bloody, senseless kill-for-kicks feature, [that] exploits unnecessary violence in a university sorority house operated by an implausibly alcoholic ex-hoofer.
 Its slow-paced, murky tale involves an obscene telephone caller who apparently delights in killing the girls off one by one, even the hapless house-mother".
 Gene Siskel of the Chicago Tribune gave the film 1.5 stars out of 4 and called it a "routine shocker" that "is notable only for indicating the kind of junk roles that talented actresses are forced to play in the movies".
 Kevin Thomas of the Los Angeles Times wrote: "Before it maddeningly overreaches in a gratuitously evasive ending, Black Christmas (opening today at selected theaters) is a smart, stylish Canadian-made little horror picture that is completely diverting ...
 It may well be that its makers simply couldn't figure out how to end it".

 Later reviews have been more positive.
-On Rotten Tomatoes, Black Christmas holds an approval rating of 71% based on 34 reviews, with an average rating of 6.26/10.
+On Rotten Tomatoes, Black Christmas holds an approval rating of 71% based on 44 reviews, with an average rating of 6.5/10.
 The website's critics consensus reads: "The rare slasher with enough intelligence to wind up the tension between bloody outbursts, Black Christmas offers fiendishly enjoyable holiday viewing for genre fans".
 On Metacritic the film has a weighted average score of 65 out of 100, based on nine critics, indicating "generally favorable reviews".

 Heidi Martinuzzi of Film Threat called the film "innovative" and praised the leading actresses, Olivia Hussey and Margot Kidder.
 TV Guide awarded the film three out of four stars, writing: "Although strictly standard fare, the material is elevated somewhat through Clark's skillful handling of such plot devices as obscene phone calls from the killer to the girls via the upstairs phone and a nicely handled twist ending, which provides a genuine shock".

 Author and film critic Leonard Maltin gave the film two and a half out of four stars calling it "bizarre" but also praised Kidder's performance as a standout.
 The Time Out film guide noted that the film "manages a good slice of old-fashioned suspense".